rust-lang/book/src/ch04-01-ownership.md

 ```

 We have a natural point at which we can return the memory our `String` needs
-back to the operating system: when it goes out of scope!
+back to the operating system: when it goes out of scope.
 When a variable goes
 out of scope, Rust calls a special function for us.
 This function is called
 `drop()`, and it is where the author of `String` can put the code to return the
 memory.